Binjee/claude-code-skill-to-transcribe-audio-video-file/README.md

 # Video & Audio Transcription in Claude Code

 A step-by-step guide to setting up local video and audio transcription using the Video Input skill and whisper.cpp in Claude Code.
+(I have used this skill to convert instruction video to step by step guide document)

 ---